Contributing to NuRadioMC

 • is clearly documented - functions should have correctly written docstrings , and comments where appropriate.

-• is reflected both in the changelog and by an appropriate update of the version number.
+• is reflected in the changelog

 You will only be able to merge your pull request once: